michiexile/cuny-nomic/_rules/lateness.md

 mutability: mutable
 ---

-Lateness penalty in 354 is multiplied by the number of members already in the class at the time of the late student's arrival.
+Lateness and absence penalties in 354 are multiplied by the number of members already in the class at the time of the late student's arrival.